santhoshh-kumar/gemini-leetcode-assist/README.md

 [![Powered by Gemini](https://img.shields.io/badge/AI-Gemini-4285F4)](https://deepmind.google/technologies/gemini/)

 An AI-powered Chrome extension designed to enhance your LeetCode problem-solving experience.
-Built with **React, Redux, TypeScript, and TailwindCSS**, it integrates seamlessly with the LeetCode problem interface to provide **AI-powered hints, explanations, and interview-style assistance directly inside LeetCode using Gemini**.
+Built with **React, Redux, TypeScript, and TailwindCSS**, it integrates seamlessly with the LeetCode problem interface to provide **solution-free socratic questions/hints like a mentor** to improve your problem-solving skills.

----

-## Features

-- **Live AI Guidance** – Get instant explanations and insights while solving problems.
-- **Interactive Interview Mode** – Practice by discussing your approach with the assistant, simulating real interview scenarios.
-- **Problem-Specific Chat Help** – Ask context-aware questions tied to the exact problem you are working on.
-- **Image Context Support** – Upload diagrams or screenshots to enhance your discussions.

----

 ## Getting Started